infracost/infracost-atlantis/examples/slack/README.md

 ## Running with GitHub

 1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image.
-2. You'll need to pass the following custom env vars into the container:
+2. You'll need to pass the following custom env vars into the container.
+Retrieve your Infracost API key by running `infracost configure get api_key`.
+We recommend using your same API key in all environments.
+If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
   ```sh
   GITHUB_TOKEN=<your-github-token>
   INFRACOST_API_KEY=<your-infracost-api-token>